doctorfree/astronvim.lazyman.dev/_tabs/categories.md

 post_style: page
 ---

-## Lazyman Supported Configurations
+## Lazyman Supported Configuration Categories

 After [installing and initializing Lazyman](https://lazyman.dev/install), additional Neovim configurations can be installed and initialized using the `lazyman` command.

 All of the supported Lazyman Neovim configurations can be managed using the `lazyman` command interactive menu interface.
-The `lazyman` menu is presented by invoking `lazyman` without arguments after the initial bootstrap process is complete.
-Lazyman Neovim configurations can also be managed with `lazyman` command line operations.
+After the initial bootstrap process is complete, the `lazyman` menu is presented by invoking `lazyman` without arguments.

 Currently over 100 popular Neovim configurations are supported in the following configuration categories: